1 Week NORTHERN Albania Itinerary for Hikers

 Where to stay on the Shala River

 • Riverside Komani Lake – is located around the corner from the Shala River on Komani Lake.
 Staying here allows for a quieter experience as the day tourists go straight to the river.
 The meals cooked here are all made from locally sourced ingredients and they have a beautiful deck overlooking the river.
-The Balkoni hike can be accessed from here.
+The Balkoni hike can be accessed from here as well as the guesthouses directly on the Shala River.

 • Bee Eco guesthouse and Blini Park Guesthouse are both located right in the main area of the Shala River.
 This means your stay may not be as quiet, however there are horses and dogs roaming around the riverside beaches.
 Riverside bars and patios are available and there are dazzling fairy lights at night.
 The evening vibes here are quite literally magical.